Frame JS

 <input type="text" name="lastname" value="Van Damme" />

 This component indicate which part of the document should be updated once the request is performed.
-Only content inside a FrameTarget
+Only content inside a FrameTarget will change when a request is done.

 <div data-component="FrameTarget" id="my-target">